omerjava/omerjava/README.md

 - 👋 Hi, I’m @omerjava
 - 👀 I’m interested in HTML5, CSS, JavaScript and Java.
-- 🌱 I’m currently learning HTML5 and CSS.
+- 🌱 I’m currently learning HTML5, CSS, JavaScript and Java.
-- 💞️ I’m looking to collaborate on Web development projects
+- 💞️ I’m looking to collaborate on Web and Software development projects

 <!---